 non-voting representative(s), appointed by members of any other class of membership; and

-any non-voting Maintainer appointed by the TSC.
+any Maintainer appointed by the TSC may perticipate as a non-voting member.

 Responsibilities: The Marketing Committee shall be responsible for designing, developing and executing marketing efforts on behalf of the Governing Board.
 The Marketing Committee is expected to coordinate closely with the Governing Board, End User and technical communities to maximize the outreach and visibility of OOP throughout the industry.